BREAST LIFT SURGERY

 Sutures are layered within the breast tissue to create the newly shaped breasts.
 More sutures, skin adhesives and/or surgical tape will be used to close the skin.

 Breast lift surgery typically takes three hours and is performed at a hospital or surgery center.
 It is performed under general anesthesia.

 There are always risks with any type of surgery.
 The possible breast lift surgery risks include:

 - Poor healing of incisions

 - Fluid accumulation

 - Loss of nipple and areola sensation

 Dressings and bandages will be applied to the incisions after your breast lift surgery is complete.
-During the recovery process you’ll need to wear a surgical sports bra to help minimize swelling and support the bests as they heal.
+During the recovery process you’ll need to wear a surgical sports bra to help minimize swelling and support the breasts as they heal.
 Rarely, a small tube may be placed under the skin to drain any excess blood or fluid.
 This is temporary and will be removed 7-10 days after surgery.
-Your plastic surgeon will give you specific instructions that will inform you how to care for breasts after surgery, which medications to take orally and topically and when to follow up with your plastic surgeon.
+Your plastic surgeon will give you specific instructions that will inform you how to care for breasts after surgery, which medications to take orally and topically, and when to follow up with your plastic surgeon.
 Strenuous exercise needs to be avoided for 4 weeks after surgery.